01-edu/public/subjects/gossip-grid/README.md

 ### Provided files

+You have at your disposal the following files that you can download to test locally:

-- Check the HTML file [index.html](/public/subjects/gossip-grid/index.html), which includes:
+- the HTML file [index.html](/public/subjects/gossip-grid/index.html) to open in the browser, which includes:

   - the JS script which will allow to run your code
   - some CSS pre-styled classes: feel free to use those as they are, or modify them

-- Import `gossips` from the data file [data.js](/public/subjects/gossip-grid/data.js)
+- the data file [data.js](/public/subjects/gossip-grid/data.js) from which you can import `gossips`

 ### Expected result